NanShang126/BetterHudwiki-chinese/images.md

 more you split, the more detail you can display, but it also increases the resource pack capacity.

+split: 10, a total of 10 resources will be created, as shown in the photo below.

 ![12](https://i.imgur.com/RCK4jbq.png)

 ### split-type